 Student Clubs/Organizations provide ample opportunity for students to participate in campus governance and leadership opportunities to promote their educational, personal, and social development.

-Students who participate in clubs/organizations on campus will
+Students who participate in clubs/organizations will

 - Develop on-the-job-skills such as fiscal management/budgeting, record keeping, and event planning.